Japan opens mass vaccination centers 2 months before Games

 Prime Minister Yoshihide Suga is determined to hold the Olympics in Tokyo after a one-year delay and has made an ambitious pledge to finish vaccinating the country’s 36 million elderly people by the end of July, despite skepticism it’s possible.
 Worries about public safety while many Japanese remain unvaccinated have prompted growing protests and calls for canceling the Games set to start on July 23.

 Suga's government has repeatedly expanded the area and duration of a virus state of emergency since late April and has made its virus-fighting measures stricter.
+Currently, Tokyo and 9 other areas that are home to 40% of the country's population are under the emergency and further extension is deemed unavoidable.

-But with COVID-19 cases still persistently high, Suga says vaccines are key to getting the infections under control.
+With COVID-19 cases still persistently high, Suga now says vaccines are key to getting the infections under control.
+He has not made vaccinations conditional to holding the Olympics and has arranged for Pfizer to donate its vaccine for athletes through the International Olympic Committee, while trying to speed up Japan's inoculation drive as anti-Olympic sentiment grows.

 At the two mass inoculation centers staffed by Japan's Self-Defense Forces, the aim is to inoculate up to 10,000 people per day in Tokyo and another 5,000 per day in Osaka for the next three months.